wrzdx/Weather-App/README.md

 # Weather Application

-A responsive weather forecast app that displays real-time conditions and temperature data using JavaScript, Webpack, and the VisualCrossing API.[The Odin Project](https://www.theodinproject.com/).
+A responsive weather forecast app that displays real-time conditions and temperature data using JavaScript, Webpack, and the VisualCrossing API.
+[The Odin Project](https://www.theodinproject.com/).

 ## Preview